-While many tasks related to Bayesian learning are embarrassingly parallel in theory, few software packages take advantage of it. pebl can execute learning tasks in parallel over multiple processors or CPU cores, an Apple Xgrid1, an IPython cluster2 or the Amazon EC2 platform3.
+While many tasks related to Bayesian learning are embarrassingly parallel in theory, few software packages take advantage of it. pebl can execute learning tasks in parallel over multiple processors or CPU cores.

 With appropriate configuration settings and the use of parallel execution, pebl can be used for large learning tasks.
-Although pebl has been tested successfully with datasets with 10000 variables and samples, BN structure learning is a known NP-Hard problem (Chickering et al., 1994) and analysis using datasets with more than a few hundred variables is likely to result in poor results due to poor coverage of the search space.
+Although pebl has been tested successfully with datasets with 10000 variables and samples, BN structure learning is a known NP-Hard problem [6] and analysis using datasets with more than a few hundred variables is likely to result in poor results due to poor coverage of the search space.